ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Chemistry_to_Synthetic_FEP-ActInf.md

 ### Background of the Shifted Domain

 The Shifted Domain represents a fusion of chemical reaction principles, such as catalysis, equilibrium, and kinetics, with the Free Energy Principle, which posits that living systems strive to minimize variational free energy.
 This interdisciplinary approach highlights the transformative processes shared between chemical systems and adaptive behaviors in organisms.

-The FEP, rooted in statistical mechanics and thermodynamics, posits that biological systems operate to reduce the difference between expected and actual sensory inputs, thereby maintaining homeostasis and facilitating adaptation.
-By integrating concepts from chemistry, such as reaction rates and equilibrium states, this dissertation proposes that adaptive behaviors can be better understood through the lens of these foundational chemical principles.
+The Free Energy Principle, articulated by Friston (2010), posits that biological systems are fundamentally driven by the imperative to minimize free energy, thereby maintaining homeostasis and adapting to environmental changes.
+This principle can be likened to the thermodynamic drive of chemical reactions, where systems evolve towards equilibrium.
+By examining these parallels, this dissertation seeks to elucidate how chemical reaction dynamics can inform our understanding of cognitive processes, thereby enriching both fields.

 ### Significance and Novelty of the Research

 This research is significant as it bridges two previously distinct fields, offering a fresh perspective on how adaptive systems function.
 The novelty lies in the systematic application of chemical concepts to cognitive and behavioral sciences, providing new insights into learning, adaptation, and stability in complex systems.
-By establishing a theoretical framework that connects chemical reactions with cognitive processes, this dissertation aims to advance our understanding of both fields and their interrelations.
+By framing cognitive processes within the context of chemical reactions, this work challenges traditional views of cognition and adaptation, proposing a more integrated understanding of these phenomena.

 ### Overarching Research Questions and Objectives